 There’s also a cash bonus of $300 if you spend $3,000 on purchases within the first 3 months of your account opening.

-Here’s why: The Capital One® Quicksilver® Cash Rewards Credit Card earns you a flat-rate 1.5% cash back on every purchase.
+Here’s why: The Capital One Quicksilver Cash Rewards Credit Card earns you 5% cash back on hotels and rental cars booked through Capital One Travel, plus 1.5% cash back on all other purchases.
 This card is a standout because it’s so easy to use, making it a good fit if you want rewards without extra work.

-In addition to the cash back, you’ll also score $150 as a sign-up bonus after spending $500 on purchases in the first 3 months from opening your account.
-That’s one of the larger sign-up bonuses we’ve seen out there for cash back cards.
+In addition to the cash back, you’ll also score $200 as a sign-up bonus after spending $500 on purchases in the first 3 months from opening your account.

 Here’s why: Frequent travelers who aren’t interested in juggling complicated travel rewards will appreciate the flexible, easily redeemable rewards.

-With the Capital One® Venture® Rewards Credit Card, you’ll earn two miles for every $1 you spend on purchases.
-You can easily redeem these online for an account credit in the amount of your travel purchases.
+With the Capital One Venture Rewards Credit Card, you’ll earn two miles for every $1 you spend on purchases, along with five miles per $1 spent on hotel and rental car purchases made through Capital One Travel, and five miles per $1 spent on bookings made through Turo.
+You can easily redeem your miles online for an account credit in the amount of your travel purchases.

 Those no-fuss rewards can add up.
-And the sign-up bonus stacks up pretty well against the best sign-up bonuses out there: 50,000 miles when you spend $3,000 on purchases within the first 3 months of opening your account, worth $500 in travel.
+And the sign-up bonus stacks up pretty well: 75,000 miles when you spend $4,000 on purchases within the first 3 months of opening your account.

-One potential drawback is the annual fee of $0 intro, $95 after first year.
+One potential drawback is the annual fee of $95.
 Weigh that against your travel spending and potential rewards to see if it’s worth the extra cost.
-There are other options out there if you’re looking for a travel card with no annual fee.

-The features of this card are aimed at helping you build credit, so you won’t find much by way of rewards.
+The features of this card are aimed at helping you access credit, so you won’t find much by way of rewards.
 But you will get a $0 annual fee, which isn’t always the case for unsecured cards that accept average credit.
-And if you make your first five monthly payments on time, you can be rewarded with a higher line of credit.
+And if you make your first six monthly payments on time, you can be rewarded with a higher line of credit.

-Treat this card as a stepping stone and chance to build your credit, which could lead you to cards with better rewards in the future.
+Treat this card as a stepping-stone and a chance to build your credit, which could lead you to cards with better rewards in the future.

 Here’s why: You get unlimited 1.5% cash back on all your purchases everywhere.
 The card also has a $0 annual fee, which means all that cash back you earn with this card goes straight into your pocket.
 And the flat-rate cash back means you won’t have to mentally juggle which purchases are best for this card.
 You know you can earn no matter what you buy.
 It’s a pretty sweet deal, especially when you consider that employee cards also earn cash back.